-Global warmingthe worldwide rise in temperatures that has been blamed for severe weather in many parts of the world. is changing the environment and making it easier for tourists to come.
+Global warming is changing the environment and making it easier for tourists to come.
 For example, the sea ice cover is being reduced for longer periods of time, which lengthens the tourist season and makes it easier for tourists to visit.
 Wildlife viewing and sports fishing are being impacted by decreasing wildlife habitat boundaries and changing migratory routes.

 Other tourist impacts on the environment include: trampling of vegetation and forest tundra in accessible and highly trafficked spots; noise pollution from helicopter flights that scares local birds and could lead to dropped eggs; garbage, waste, and pollution from cruise ships and land-visitors; and disturbance of cetaceans, specifically in Antarctica.

 Tourism provides both negative and positive outcomes for native Arctic people (there are no indigenous communities in Antarctica).
 Positive outcomes include much-needed income and jobs in the tourist industry, tax revenue from tourist fees, as well as opportunities to showcase and perpetuate local languages, traditional ceremonies, and artwork.
 Negative outcomes include the the costs to upkeep of the tourism infrastructure, potential loss of lives associated with carrying out rescue operations, and violation of traditional customs.